The following information is only as accurate as the last update (Nov. 25, 2021)! However, it is a starting point.

 FILM – “UNDER OUR SKIN 2 – EMERGENCE”

-Donna Lugar has purchased a copy of “Under Our Skin 2 – Emergence”.
-If you wish to borrow the film to view or for a group viewing, please contact Donna Lugar at 902-835-5643 or firstname.lastname@example.org.
+I have purchased a copy of “Under Our Skin 2 – Emergence”.
+If you wish to borrow the film to view or for a group viewing, please contact me at 902-835-5643 or email@example.com.

 LYME SUPPORT GROUPS IN NOVA SCOTIA

 A Lyme Support Group has met in Bedford since early 2014.
 Since COVID, monthly Lyme Support Group meetings have been occurring on the second Tuesday of the month at noon, via Zoom.
-You can contact Donna Lugar, email@example.com , 902-835-5643, to be included in an email group on any upcoming meetings/initiatives.
+You can contact me at firstname.lastname@example.org , 902-835-5643, to be included in an email group on any upcoming meetings/initiatives.
+Since the Zoom meetings are doing well and we can have people from all over the province, we will continue to do this even when in person meetings can happen again.

 A Lyme Support Group had also been started in the Bridgewater area; however, the contact person has stepped down and a replacement has not yet been found.
-If interested in running a support group in that area you can reach out to Donna Lugar at firstname.lastname@example.org.
+If interested in running a support group in that area you can reach out to me at email@example.com.

 There are many other areas throughout the province that could use Lyme Support Groups, especially for those not on social media.
-Anyone interested in starting one can contact Donna for suggestions.
+Anyone interested in starting one can contact me for suggestions.

 For those on social media, there are lots of Facebook pages/groups that have started up.
 One information/support Facebook group is ‘Lyme: “OhOh Canada”, but there are many more.